rumca-js/Django-link-archive/README_development.md

 # Development

  - installation should be simple and easy.
 Provide most common installation methods (Python poetry, docker)
+ - user interactions should be short and simple.
+All data that can be postponed to threads, should be
  - limit barriers of entry.
 There should be no obstacles
  - easy import and exported data.
 The user need to be able to create a new instance in a matter of minutes
  - default configuration should cover 90% of needs